 Hanna is currently looking for recordings of UK bat species made in a variety of ways, from heterodyne to time expansion and direct sampling.
 If you would like to contribute a recording, or for more information, please get in touch with Hanna and her team at firstname.lastname@example.org

 By submitting your recording to Echo In The Dark, you are providing the artist Hanna Tuulikki permissions to use your recording as part of the development and outcomes of the public art work Echo In The Dark.

-The recordings are organised into playlists for each bat species and method of recording.
-These currently include heterodyne recordings of Common Pipstrelle Bats made by Cheryl Tipp and a heterodyne recording of Noctule Bats by Richard Ranft, provided by the British Library sound archive.
+The recordings below are organised into playlists for each bat species and method of recording.
+In order of the date contributed, these currently include a heterodyne recording of Dauberton’s Bats made by Chris Watson, heterodyne recordings of Common Pipstrelle Bats made by David Moré (Glasgow), Tommy Perman (Perth and Kinross), Cheryl Tipp* (West Sussex), and a heterodyne recording of Noctule Bats by Richard Ranft* (Kent).